jarusll/the-logs/index.md

 Played God of War at 1080 Ultra.
 It felt rich.

 I read Harry Potter till Goblet of fire about 2 years ago, binge watched the whole movie series past 3 days.
-I am beginning to realise I like Heroic Fantasy.
+I am beginning to realize I like Heroic Fantasy.

 # 2022-10-11